Skip to main content

 Cleerly can replace a stress test for many patients with stable chest pain or atypical symptoms.
 The 2021 AHA/ACC chest pain guidelines now favor CCTA as a first-line test for low-to-intermediate risk patients.
 Stress tests still have a role for functional assessment in known disease.

 The difference between Cleerly and HeartFlow is the question they answer.
 Cleerly focuses on plaque phenotyping (what kind of plaque, where, how much).
-HeartFlow focuses on functional flow (does the plaque actually limit blood flow).
+HeartFlow focuses on functional flow (does the plaque limit blood flow).
 Both can be ordered on the same CCTA dataset and answer different but complementary questions.

 Cleerly performs well in patients with high calcium scores by helping distinguish stable calcified plaque from active soft plaque mixed within.
 A high calcium score on its own is not always bad.
 Cleerly tells us whether the artery is "scarred but quiet" or "actively inflamed."